Allhein/Bosque_Virtual/README.md

 Welcome to the Virtual Forest: A Natural Paradise at Your Fingertips

 Immerse yourself in the majesty of nature with our innovative Virtual Forest project.
-Designed to offer you an immersive and educational experience, this digital environment will allow you to explore the beauty and diversity of a forest from the comfort of your own home.
+Designed to offer you an immersive and educational experience, this digital environment allows you to explore the beauty and diversity of a forest from the comfort of your own home.

-Our Virtual Forest is not only a space for exploration and fun, but also a powerful tool for fostering environmental awareness.
+Our Virtual Forest is not only a space for exploration and fun but also a powerful tool for fostering environmental awareness.
 Through interaction with this digital environment, we hope to inspire people to value and protect real forests, promoting sustainable practices and respect for nature.

 [![Imagen-de-Whats-App-2024-07-03-a-las-14-34-06-4ee5c2e7.jpg](https://i.postimg.cc/W16qDWQR/Imagen-de-Whats-App-2024-07-03-a-las-14-34-06-4ee5c2e7.jpg)](https://postimg.cc/Yv0CZ3r8)

 ## Prototype
-we start with our prototype of our virtual forest, this is made in Blender, at first glance we can see that the forest contains several trees, mountains and some shrubs, and when running the program you will be able to enjoy this forest in first person, explore its landscapes within it and learn more about nature.
+We started with our prototype of the Virtual Forest, created in Blender.
+At first glance, you can see that the forest contains several trees, mountains, and some shrubs.
+When running the program, you will be able to enjoy this forest in first person, exploring its landscapes and learning more about nature.

 [![forest.jpg](https://i.postimg.cc/cC9bkggk/forest.jpg)](https://postimg.cc/xNm5cdPL)

 ## Virtual Forest Video

-In the following link you can see our forest with leafy trees, under a cloudy sky that adds a realistic and atmospheric touch.
+In the following link, you can see our forest with leafy trees under a cloudy sky that adds a realistic and atmospheric touch.
 The tree models have been created and textured in Blender, providing an impressive level of detail.
 This project seeks to recreate the serenity and beauty of a forest, allowing users to explore and enjoy a realistic virtual landscape.

 https://youtu.be/HsfYJmHNW78